Rosetta Engine

 uploads

-After running the function with your custom JSON the output panel displays a CDM object.
+After running the function with your custom JSON the output panel displays a rosetta object.

 uploads